bherrmann7/explainer/README.md

 Transform an input edn (input.edn) file into a web page (docs/index.html)

-The input includes html, hiccup, or references to plantUML files.
+The input includes html, hiccup, or references to plantUML or dot files.
-When plantUML files are referenced, the png is generated.
+When plantUML or dot files are referenced, a png is generated.

 # Usage and Example: